 - Buy Tolari panniers direct from Alpkit

-As you might expect, the biggest benefit as you reach this end of the range is durability.
+As you might expect, the biggest concern at this end of the market is durability.

-Panniers take a lot of abuse, and not just the surface of the bag fabric: it’s also at the interface between fabric and attachment system that stresses will be concentrated over thousands of miles of bumpy roads.
+Panniers take a lot of abuse, and not just the bag material – it’s also where fabric and rack mountings meet that forces will be concentrated over thousands of miles of bumpy roads.

-Holes in canvas can be repaired with a sewing kit, and waterproof material can be patched with Aquaseal, Tenacious Tape, Gaffa Tape, even puncture patches, all of which are part of a more general ‘gear‐aid kit’.
-Broken attachment systems, however, are harder problems to solve.
-Buying top‐quality panniers from a tried‐and‐tested brand will largely – though never entirely – negate this risk.
+Holes in canvas can be repaired with a sewing kit, and waterproof material can be patched with Aquaseal, Tenacious Tape, Gaffa Tape, even puncture patches, all of which are part of a more general gear first-aid kit.
+Broken attachment systems, are harder problems to solve.
+Buying top-quality panniers from a tried-and-tested brand will largely – though never entirely – negate this risk.

 As mentioned at the start of this article, many of today’s bicycle travellers could get away with two large rear panniers, a varying rack-top bundle and a bar-bag.
 Packing for a round-the-world ride traditionally calls for four panniers – a smaller pair of panniers at the front and a larger pair at the rear – because any trip years in length will inevitably require flexibility.

 You’re unlikely to know exactly what your capacity requirements are until you’ve got your gear laid out in front of you, but as a rule it’s better to distribute weight evenly and have a little extra space than to be overloading your bags and having an unbalanced bike.